alexcupit/ubio-tech-test/README.md

 Testing runs against a containerised mongo database and will require docker Desktop running.

 Environment variables for testing are configured in the script: `npm test`

+## CI/CD

+A CI pipeline has been configured using GitHub Actions and runs can be seen [here.](https://github.com/alexcupit/ubio-tech-test/actions)

+CD is managed through Renders integration with GitHub and new deployments are triggered by pushes to `main`.